willthames/explain.depesz.com/README.md

     Email::Valid

-Install the above packages using "cpan" then "i Date::Simple", "i Maill::Sender" &etc.
+Install the above packages using "cpan" then "i Date::Simple", "i Mail::Sender" &etc.

 Note that in case of most current Linux distributions, you can install most of these from binary package repositories.
 For example, in case of Ubuntu and